Tacotakedown/simconnect-rs/Readme.md

 # SimConnect Bindings for Rust

 ## Why this crate
-why is this different from many of the other crates?
 1. No Bindgen, this projects only dependency is cargo
 2. Static linking feature - no more SimConnect.dll needed